 Price and where to buy

 The Infinix S3 is currently retailing at UGX 685,000 in Infinix outlets in Uganda.
-Those accustomed to shopping online will have to wait a bit longer.
-For some reason, Kilimall doesn’t stock Infinix devices and Jumia doesn’t have the Hot S3 as of yet.
+Those accustomed to shopping online can give Jumia a go.
+Best bet is visiting Infinix stores littering the streets.
 Hit the steets, people!